-Check the status and expiration date of your physical form here.
+Physical Eligibility Status: Check the status and expiration date of your physical form here.

-Download a blank physical form here.
+Blank Physical Form: Find a blank 2023-2024 physical form to complete here.

-In order for a physical form to be approved by the Athletics Department, all of the following must be true:
+Tips for Submitting a Valid Physical Form: In order for a physical form to be approved by the Athletics Department, all of the following must be true:

 - It must be filled out completely.